 In 2007, UCCS hosted a Transportation Demand Management (TDM) workshop with Spenser Havlick, co-author of the book, Transportation and Sustainable Campus Communities.
 The TDM workshop, which included members of the Colorado Springs planning community, resulted in the creation of a Sustainable Transportation Intern position in the Department of Public Safety to provide alternative transportation education and coordinate programs to encourage multi-modal transportation.

 City buses and campus shuttles have bike transport racks and there are bicycle racks throughout the campus.
 Bike lockers at the Recreation Center, University Center, and University Hall are available for rent to provide higher security and weather protection.
 The Bike Shop in the Recreation Center offers minor repairs and cycling workshops.
 There are two bike repair stations located by the west entrance of University Center and by the bike racks situated in front of Columbine.
 Bike racks are available at all major campus buildings and showers/changing rooms are available at several campus locations.
+Bike locks are available to borrow at the Kraemer Family Library at the Reference Desk.
 Download a campus bike map here.

 Carpooling: Options are offered on the UCCS web site through a city-run carpool database.
 Campus parking permits can be shared.
 Charter services can organize student groups in vans or buses rather than single occupancy vehicles.
 A parking spot designated only for hybrid vehicles is planned to be located behind the new Conference and Events Center.

 Our Alternative Work Site (AWS) Pilot Program was developed to reduce trips to campus.
 Select classified staff work four ten-hour days and salaried employees work one day at home each week.
 In addition to reduced emissions, expected benefits of the program are reduced commuting costs for employees, higher productivity, expanded service hours, and an increase in employee satisfaction.
 If successful, UCCS will expand the program for the entire university.